Eadgyth of Aylesbury: History

-She was the daughter of Penda of Mercia.
 One of her sisters was Eadburh of Bicester; the other, Wilburga, was married to Frithuwold of Chertsey.
 Wilburga's daughter St Osyth grew up in the care of her maternal aunts.

-A Saint Edith is also mentioned in Conchubran's Life of Saint Modwenna, a female hermit who supposedly lived near Burton-on-Trent.
-The text, written in the early 11th century, mentions a sister of King Alfred by the name of Ite, a nun who served as the Kings tutor and had a maidservant called Osid.
-Although an Irish nun called St Ita was active in the 7th century, Ite's name has been interpreted as "almost certainly a garbling of Edith" and that of Osid a rendering of Osgyth.
+A 'Saint Edith' is also mentioned in Conchubran's Life of Saint Modwenna, a female hermit who supposedly lived near Burton-on-Trent.
+The text, written in the early 11th century, mentions a sister of King Alfred by the name of 'Ite', a nun who served as the Kings tutor and had a maidservant called Osid.
+Although an Irish nun called 'St Ita' was active in the 7th century, Ite's name has been interpreted as "almost certainly a garbling of Edith" and that of 'Osid' a rendering of Osgyth.